MaStatLab/remcat/README.md

 # remcat - REcursive Mixtures for Conditional Association Testing

-This package carries out testing for conditional association in contigency tables using recursive mixture models.
+This package carries out an adaptive test for conditional association in contigency tables using recursive mixture models.

 ### Install
 The package can be installed on Linux and Mac using `devtools`: